Nurbek80/Cozmo_robot_APRIL/README.md

 # Cozmo_robot_APRIL
-requirements: Python 3.6 and higher, Pycozmo to connect with Cozmo robot
+requirements: Python 3.6 and higher, Pycozmo to connect with the Cozmo robot

-goal: web-site to interact with Cozmo robot
+goal: website to interact with Cozmo robot